codeflow2202/deskters/src/pages/index.md

 - template: section_features
   bg: gray
   type: section_features
-  title: I still don't understand what the hell are you talking about weirdo
+  title: I still don't understand what the hell are you talking about
-  subtitle: This is because you didn't want to try the app duh
+  subtitle: This is because you didn't want to try the app yet!
   featureslist:
   - title: Connect to the app
-    image: ''
+    image: "/images/photo-1520883593493-120786636e05.jpg"
     actions: []
     content: And find yourself in a weird room surrounded by strangers.
 You fix your camera to point you at your best side.
 You feel awkward but so do they.
 You